|Early Kodacolor & Ektacolor print material - researched by Michael Talbert|

 Kodak Ektacolor 74RC paper was replaced by Ektacolor 78 Paper in 1979 but was reinstated in 1982 as Ektacolor 74RC paper Type 2524.
 This paper was a lower contrast alternative to Ektacolor 78 paper and was designed for social, wedding, and portrait photography.
 It was only available in the E, Lustre Luxe surface in certain width roll sizes and four different sheet sizes.

-As far as I know, the processing procedure outlined above was used without change for Kodacolor paper from 1942 to 1955.
+As far as is known, the processing procedure outlined above was used without change for Kodacolor paper from 1942 to 1955.

-A Kodak UK Professional Catalogue for July 1963 shows that Kodak were still selling the 7 bath P-122 chemicals for Ektacolor paper as late as July 1963, a year after Agfa had changed to their faster 4 bath system.
+A Kodak UK Professional Catalogue for July 1963 shows that Kodak were still selling the Seven-Bath P-122 chemicals for Ektacolor paper as late as July 1963, a year after Agfa had changed to their faster 4 bath system.

-As far as I know the 28 minute and the 24 minute procedures were not widely used in the U.K. The seven-bath 42 minute procedure being replaced by the 22 minute procedure as late as 1963.
+As far as Michael Talbert knows, the 28 minute and the 23 minute procedures were not widely used in the U.K; the Seven-Bath 42 minute procedure was replaced by the Five-Bath 22 minute procedure as late as 1963.

 The last P-122 procedure was renamed Ektaprint C in 1964 (U.S.A.), 1965 (U.K.), with minor chemical changes, and the Buffer becoming Stabiliser.
 Processing times were unchanged.